 Sterling Silver Dragonfly bracelet with chip Coral inlay

 This bracelet measures approximately 5-1/8" with an additional 1-1/8" gap and 3/8" at it's widest point.
 Coral is made from the skeletal remains of minute sea creatures called Coral Polyps.
 The colonies form reefs and atolls as they grow deep under the sea.
 Coral jewelry is sought after by collectors due to its beautiful coloring and organic origin.Because if its rock-like hardness and vibrant color, many people consider coral to be a gem stone.
 Coral was first introduced to Southwestern tribes such as the Navajo, Zuni and Hopi by Spanish and European traders, who had a steady supply of coral mined from Mediterranean coastlines.
 The coral came in many shades, from deep red to orange and even white.
-Red was the most common color used in coral jewelry and was referred to as "red gold."
-It is actually one of the only materials used in jewelry that was once part of a living organism.
+Red was the most common color New in coral jewelry and was referred to as "red gold."
+It is actually one of the only materials New in jewelry that was once part of a living organism.
 The most popular varieties of coral jewelry feature red coral, which is more desirable and only found in certain parts of the world.
 The water temperatures and climate all play a role in how the color and durability of coral is developed.
 Southwest tribes ascribed spiritual and mythical significance to coral jewelry and believed the held healing powers.
 Wearing red coral jewelry would create luck, increase fertility, cure illness increase the wearer's lifespan.
 Wearing red coral jewelry also signified social prominence in some tribes and those who wore multi-strand red coral necklaces were held in high regard among their peers.
-Coral is used in many forms in jewelry, both as beads and gemstones placed in rings, bracelets and necklaces.
+Coral is New in many forms in jewelry, both as beads and gemstones placed in rings, bracelets and necklaces.
 As the craft of coral jewelry making evolved, artists made coral jewelry set in sterling silver.